 - "https" scheme URI is used between the NF service consumer and NF service producer; and

-- "https" scheme URI is used for accessing NRF's NF discovery service.
+- "https" scheme URI is used for accessing NRF's NF discovery service; and

+- TLS protection between NF and SEPP relies on using telescopic FQDN or 3gpp-Sbi-Target-apiRoot.

+When https URI scheme is used, TLS protection between the Network Function and the SEPP may rely on using telescopic FQDN or 3gpp-Sbi-Target-apiRoot.
+See clause 6.1.4.3 of 3GPP TS 29.500 [4].

+C.3.2.2 With TLS protection between NF and SEPP relying on telescopic FQDN

-Figure C.3.2-1 End to end call flow when https scheme URI is used and "PRINS" security is used between SEPPs
+Figure C.3.2-1 End to end call flow when https scheme URI is used, telescopic FQDNs are used between NF and SEPP and "PRINS" security is used between SEPPs

 1. The SEPP on the NF service consumer side (c-SEPP) and the SEPP on the NF service producer side (p-SEPP) negotiate the security capabilities using the procedure specified in clause 5.2.2.
-The SEPPs mutually negotiate to use TLS as the security policy.
+The SEPPs mutually negotiate to use "PRINS" as the security policy.

 2. A TLS connection is setup between the c-SEPP and the p-SEPP for N32-f forwarding.
 If IPX-es are deployed between the c-SEPP and p-SEPP, the TLS connection is hop by hop.